Tutoring Center FAQ

 Who are the tutors and how do I know they are qualified to help me?

-The Learning Co-op strongly believes in a peer-tutoring model.
+The Tutoring Center strongly believes in a peer-tutoring model.
 All tutors are UVM students who have met a certain grade requirement and received a written recommendation from their professor for each course that they wish to tutor.
-Additionally, all tutors complete mandatory training prior to beginning work in the Learning Co-op.
+Additionally, all tutors complete mandatory training prior to beginning work in the Tutoring Center.

 What if the tutor was not a good match for me?
 Can I get a new tutor?